proheng/proheng-archived.github.io/Agile.md

 ### We may in the middle, then become non-Agile and non-waterfall.

-Recently, Agile gains enough public attention under strong marketing and push from digital transformation.
+Recently, Agile gains much public attention under strong marketing and push from digital transformation.
 Many IT teams give their best effort to go Agile.
 However, they may experience many challenges over their capabilities.
 The progress of Agile adaptation gets slow down at some point in the journey.
-In terms of project management style, they are in the middle of the waterfall and Agile.
-The team members become miserable about "agile" simply because they cannot reach their distant dream destination and proudly claim themselves as "pure Agile".
-Sometime, such experience may alter the team members' attitude toward Agile.
+They may stay in the middle of the waterfall and Agile.
+The team members feel satisfied with "agile" simply because they cannot reach their distant expected destination and proudly claim themselves as "pure Agile".
+Such experience may alter the team members' attitude toward Agile.
 It then creates a cognitive behaviour virtuous circle.

-## Empiricism

-In my view, proper Agile (such as SCRUM) emphases empiricism, encourage the team to self-drive to explore a roughly known territory, discover the best practice and structure, then deliver the best business outcome possible.
-That is the reason "Inspection" and "Adaptation" are two pillars of SCRUM Theory.
-These two ensure the team can continuously improve and evolve for the constantly changing business requirement.
-Admittedly, this requires a huge amount of trusts within the organisation.
-So, the SCRUM theory also set "Transparency" as the third but equally important pillar.

 ## At least we can do something